dubstep-warrior/connect/README.md

 ## 📍 Overview

 This project is a full-stack social networking platform where users can connect with each other globally.
-Through the intention of learning each other’s native languages, we seek to foster connections overcoming the language barrier.
+Through the intention of learning each other’s native languages, we seek to foster connections and overcoming the language barrier.

 ---

 ## ⚙️ Features

-User authentication
+- User authentication
-Profile management
+- Profile management
-Connection management
+- Connection management
-User post and feed browsing
+- User post and feed browsing
-Private messaging and group chats
+- Private messaging and group chats

 ---